 |Download this layer|

-ESRI Shapefile with ArcGIS 9.0 LYR
+Shapefile and .dbf tables with ArcGIS 9.0 LYR

 The MassDEP Tier Classified Oil and/or Hazardous Material Sites datalayer is a statewide point dataset containing the approximate location of oil and/or hazardous material disposal sites that have been (1) reported and (2) Tier Classified under M.G.L.
 Chapter 21E and the Massachusetts Contingency Plan (MCP).
 Location types featured in this datalayer include the approximate center of a site, the center of a building on the property where the release occurred, the source of contamination, or the location of an on-site monitoring well.
 For the purposes of this document, the terms “MassDEP Tier Classified oil and/or hazardous material disposal sites” and “Tier Classified Chapter 21E sites” are synonymous and are often referred to simply as “sites”.
-In ArcSDE the layer is named C21E_PT.
+The layer is named C21E_PT.

 Releases of oil and/or hazardous materials are reported to the Massachusetts Department of Environmental Protection’s (MassDEP) Bureau of Waste Site Cleanup (BWSC), according to procedures established in the MCP (310 CMR 40.0000).
 The sites mapped in this datalayer represent only a subset of the total reported Chapter 21E sites tracked by MassDEP BWSC.
 Chapter 21E sites that have not yet been Tier Classified are not contained in this datalayer.